pcda18/pcda18.github.io/week-02.md

 sentence
 ```

-**Output:**
+> **Output:**
+>

-    A green hunting cap squeezed the top of a fleshy balloon of a head.
+>     A green hunting cap squeezed the top of a fleshy balloon of a head.

-We’ll be using lists (which are indicated by brackets []) a lot in the coming weeks.
+We’ll be using lists (which are indicated by square brackets) a lot in the coming weeks.
 To review Python’s slice notation, we'll create a variable "words" and assign it a list of strings, then we'll assign a subset of the list to a new variable.
 Viewing the new variable "words_2", shows the result.

 ```
 words = ['A', 'green', 'hunting', 'cap', 'squeezed']